frealexandro/senior_data_engineer_technical_tests/Technical Preparation Senior Data Engineer/01 Fundamental concepts of Data Engineering/Question_and_answers_fundamentals.md

 | 🤖 **AI Agent Development** | Conversational AI, automation |
 | ☁️ **Cloud Automation** | Infrastructure, DevOps |

+> 💡 **How I answer this:**
+>
+> "I've worked across several industries.
+In Marketing Analytics, I built pipelines that track campaign performance across multiple ad platforms - helping marketers understand ROI and attribution.
+In Call Center Operations, I analyzed customer interactions to extract insights about sentiment and common issues.
+I've also built Business Intelligence systems - creating dashboards and reports that executives use for decision-making.
+Recently, I've been developing AI Agents for conversational interfaces and automating cloud infrastructure."

 ---

 ### 🎓 Q4.
 What certifications do you have?